 Now, when it comes to the optimal number of ads, this will depend on your game.
 According to Unity, the optimal number of ads in hyper-casual games is 2-3 per minute.
 This is a good starting point to try out for your game.

-While ads traditionally work for hyper-casual games, more and more of them are expanding their monetization strategies.
-The most common type of in-app purchases we can see in these games are subscription purchases.
-For example, a “no ads” or “VIP” subscription.
+While ads traditionally work for hyper-casual games, more and more of them are expanding their monetization strategies to in-app purchases and even subscription-based models.

 To Sum Up Our Thoughts:

 The powerful marketing funnel will drive the growth of hyper-casual games.
-Hyper-casual games are easy to produce and simple to play, and with the right advertising push, hyper-casual games can generate millions!
+Hyper-casual games are easy to produce and simple to play, and with the right advertising push, they can generate millions!
 There are now even game design colleges with gaming degrees.
-It could be your first step towards working in the game industry.
+It could be your first step toward working in the game industry.